 CIS 207.
-Introduction to Web Development (3-0-3)
+Web Development (3-0-3)

+This course provides students with opportunities to learn Hypertext Markup Language, cascading style sheets and Java Script.
 At the conclusion of this course, students will be able to use specified markup languages to develop basic Web pages.
 Code C

 CIS 210.
-Case Study in Computer Skills Application (0-2-1)
+Case Study in Computer Skills Application (0-1-1)